Barcode and Label Software

 The GS1-128 Barcode

 The SSCC (Serial Shipping Container Code) is a key component of the GS1 Logistic Label.
-The 18-digit SSCC consists of the following parts:- Extension Digit: A single digit (0–9) that serves to increase capacity and has no specific meaning.
+The 18-digit SSCC consists of the following parts:

 If your SSCC numbers start with "0", please enter "18" for the "Prepend zeros" option, as shown.
 Appending a check digit will eliminate the need for placeholders in the layout of your GS1 Logistic Label.